Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Abstract

 \section{Abstract}

-{In 1983, Hartle and Hawking introduced a conceptually intriguing idea involving signature-type change, which led to the no-boundary proposal for the initial conditions of the universe.
-According to this proposal, the universe has no beginning because there is no singularity or boundary in spacetime; however, there is an origin of time.
-Mathematically, this entails signature-type changing manifolds where a Riemannian region smoothly transitions to a Lorentzian region at the surface where time begins.
+{In 1983, Hartle and Hawking proposed the no-boundary proposal, suggesting that the universe has no beginning in the sense of a spacetime singularity or boundary.
+Nevertheless, there is an origin of time.
+Mathematically, this involves signature-type changing manifolds in which a Riemannian region smoothly transitions to a Lorentzian region across the hypersurface $\mathcal{H}$ where time begins.

-We present a coherent framework for signature-type changing manifolds characterized by a degenerate yet smooth metric.
-We then adapt firmly established Lorentzian tools and results to the signature-type changing scenario, introducing new definitions that carry unforeseen causal implications.
-A noteworthy consequence is the presence of locally closed time-reversing loops through each point on the hypersurface.
-By imposing the constraint of global hyperbolicity on the Lorentzian region, we demonstrate that for every point $p\in M$, there exists a pseudo-timelike loop with point of self-intersection $p$.
-Or put another way, there always exists a closed pseudo-timelike path in $M$ around which the direction of time reverses, and a consistent designation of future-directed and past-directed vectors cannot be defined.}
+We develop a coherent framework for signature changing manifolds with a degenerate yet smooth metric.
+Established Lorentzian tools and results are then adapted to this setting, and new definitions are introduced that carry unforeseen causal implications.
+A noteworthy consequence is the presence of locally time-reversing loops through every point on the hypersurface.
+Imposing global hyperbolicity on the Lorentzian region, we prove that for every point $p \in M$ there exists a pseudo-timelike loop self-intersecting at $p$.
+Equivalently, $M$ always admits a closed pseudo-timelike path around which the time direction reverses, preventing any consistent distinction between future- and past-directed vectors.
+To an observer near $\mathcal{H}$, such loops may appear as the creation of a particle-antiparticle pair at two distinct points.}